 The concert opened with Wagner’s Rienzi overture, which a review in the following day’s edition of the Guardian newspaper described as having “evoked an outburst of enthusiasm of quite southern warmth.”
 Overall, the evening was “brilliantly successful,” although the audience was “a little unreasonable in the matter of encores, perhaps, on a Saturday night this may be forgiven.”

-The concert was masterminded by young conductor Henry Wood, who had been engaged by Robert Newman to help realise his plan of holding concerts playing classical and popular music for a new audience.
+The concert was masterminded by young conductor Henry Wood, who had been engaged by Robert Newman to help realize his plan of holding concerts playing classical and popular music for a new audience.

 The patrons at the first concert of the Proms enjoyed themselves in quite a different environment to those attending the largest classical music festival in the world over 120 years later.
 Smoking was permitted in all areas of the hall, and tickets in the promenade cost a shilling each.
 Smoking was only formally banned at the Proms in 1971.

-The programme of the first evening also included performances of Liszt’s Hungarian Rhapsody, Chopin’s Polonaise in A Major and, after an interval, a selection of pieces from Carmen.
+The program of the first evening also included performances of Liszt’s Hungarian Rhapsody, Chopin’s Polonaise in A Major, and, after an interval, a selection of pieces from Carmen.

 During the first season, Wood featured the Unfinished Symphony and Great C Major symphony by Schubert, Mendelssohn’s Italian Symphony and Schubert’s Fourth.

 Wood remained part of the Proms until his death in 1944.
 In 1941, the Queen’s Hall was destroyed in a bombing raid, resulting in the concert series moving to its current location of the Royal Albert Hall.